-The group said 42,701 members of the armed opposition had been killed, including more than 13,500 fighters from jihadist groups like Al-Qaeda affiliate Al-Nusra Front and the Islamic State of Iraq and the Levant, or ISIL.
+The group said 49,699 members of the armed opposition had been killed, among them fighters from jihadist groups like Al-Qaeda affiliate Al-Nusra Front and the Islamic State.
+It did not break the figures down further.

 The conflict in Syria erupted in March 2011, with peaceful anti-government protests that the authorities responded to with force.